 In the climatic Alleghanian Orogeny of the southern Appalachians Africa and North America were welded together.
-Just a bit later the Urals were forming uniting eastern Asia with Europe and North America.
-Together they formed a supercontinent named Pangea that persisted only for a brief 70 million years or so before Africa and North America parted ways.
+Just a bit later the Urals were formed, uniting eastern Asia with Europe and North America.
+Together they formed a supercontinent named Pangea that persisted only for a brief 70 million years or less before Africa and North America parted ways.

 Animation of its assembly by Scotese lab.

 SWEAT hypothesis (Moores, 1991; Hoffman, 1991) - South West US and East Antarctica connection, as early start on this reconstruction.
 Note that North American craton is the center of this land mass.

 Break up of Rodinia occurred some 700-500 Ma.
 Pieces reshuffled as broke up and formed Gondwana in the Pan African event (one interpretation), with the expulsion of Laurentia from the middle.